I am delighted that you are checking out the Fox Valley Unitarian Universalist Fellowship!

 Children’s Religious Education and Care

 Children are very welcome to stay with their parents if that is the family’s preference, but we hope they don’t miss out on the fun and inspiration available in our Religious Education classes.
-The Fox Valley Unitarian Universalist Fellowship highly values our vibrant religious education program where all children are welcome to join in the appropriate class or group.
-Nursery care is offered for children from birth to three years of age in the Beatrix Potter Room located on the left side of the Program Wing at all services.
-Care is available beginning 15 minutes before the start of each regular service.
+The Fellowship highly values our vibrant religious education program where all children are welcome to join in the appropriate class or group.
+Nursery care is offered for children from birth to three years of age is available beginning 15 minutes before the start of each regular service.
 Parents will be notified if their presence is needed for the welfare of their child by a pager system.

 Children start in the Sanctuary with their parents at each service during the program year.
 There will be an all ages portion of the service and then they will leave with their classes.
-Middle school youth meet during the Sunday service at 10:45 a.m. only.
-High school youth meet mid week.
-Summer services vary, so check out the Religious Education page for updated information.
+Middle and high school youth meet during the Sunday service at 10:45 a.m. only.
+Summer services vary, so check out the Religious Education page for more information.

 What are Sunday services like?

 Services generally follow the same order, including hymns, the sharing of joys and concerns, receiving of an offering for the congregation or a group beyond our walls, silent meditation or prayer, special music, a sermon and a time for the congregation to share their responses to the sermon.
 Some services vary from this template, so make sure you check out several!
-The services are typically led by the Rev. Leah Hart Landsberg or our Interim Minister, the Rev. Kathleen Rolenz.
+The services are typically led by the Rev. Christina Leone-Tracy or Rev. Leah Hart Landsberg.
 The service may also be led by another minister, a lay leader or a guest speaker.
 Upcoming service information can be found here.

 After the Service